rake html to create HTML files. These files will be

 $ rake clobber

-file for pandoc.
-Rake uses lib/lib_mk_html_template.rb to
+template file for pandoc.
+Rake uses

-create its own template.
-The template inserts bootstrap CSS and
+lib/lib_mk_html_template.rb to create its own template.

 The docs directory contains all the necessary html